Return to Malta:

-Those questions are the foundation of our limited-edition supplement Island of Death: Return to Malta.
+Those questions are the foundation of our supplement Island of Death: Return to Malta.
 The pieces and scenarios were originally drafted for inclusion in Fortress Malta, but that book already has too many pieces (420 instead of the 280 for which it was budgeted) and didn’t have room for any more text.

 In Return to Malta, it’s the Axis (meaning the Italians) who have to defend the island, and the Allies who have to capture it.
 The Allied invasion force is of enormously better quality in terms of troops and equipment, but they’re having to conduct a major operation relatively far from their own bases by the standards of the European theater.
 It’s not an impossible task – the Japanese and Americans operated over far greater distances in the Pacific – but it’s not going to be easy for either side.

 The defenders have to make do with decidedly second-line forces.
 Experience on Crete had shown that the elite units spearheading the invasion would take enormous damage and would have to be withdrawn soon afterwards.
 The paratroopers and Marines could not be counted on to wage a second battle, nor could such capable troops be tied down to await an attack that might never come.
-So the planners Italian worked in a third wave in the initial invasion.
+So the planners Italian worked a third wave into the initial invasion.

 The two standard infantry divisions of Lt.
 Gen. Carlo Rossi’s XVI Corps, the 26th “Assieta” and 54th “Napoli,” would land after the assault divisions and assist in mopping up any remaining resistance.
 They apparently undertook no special training in disembarking from landing craft, and would be expected to unload at a captured port.
 Rossi, a former alpino, collected four serious wounds and six medals for bravery in the Great War.
 He commanded against the French in 1940 with some success, and against the Greeks later that year with very little.
 In 1943 he would be in charge of the port defenses at La Spezia, when the garrison’s stout resistance allowed the Italian fleet to escape the Germans.
-He spent the rest of the war in German concentration camps, defying Mussolini and the Nazis.
+He spent the rest of the war in German concentration camps, defying both Mussolini and the Nazis.

-Each of XVI Corps’ two divisions had two infantry regiments, plus a Blackshirt “legion” about hre size of a large battalion.
+Each of XVI Corps’ two divisions had two infantry regiments, plus a Blackshirt “legion” about the size of a large battalion.
 The Assieta division saw action in France and Yugoslavia, and fought reasonably well against the Americans during the 1943 invasion of Sicily.
 The Napoli division experienced no combat until the invasion of Sicily, when it was fairly quickly wiped out by the British.